James has just turned 12 but mum Jane feels heartbroken at how different the last six years have been for him, compared to other boys of his age.

 "The social isolation for us as a family has also been a challenge but totally understandable.
 The mix of pain, shame and anger that I have felt at times when we have been approached by people with complaints about his reckless behavior or abusive language; the stares and the judgement I have felt when chasing him across pubs and restaurants when he has had a meltdown.
 It became easier to just stay at home.

 James is one of around 400 children diagnosed with a brain tumour every year in the UK.
 Whilst some childhood brain tumours are aggressive and quickly fatal, others – such as ganglioglioma - are slow-growing and not immediately life-threatening.
-But, as James’ story shows,these low-grade tumours still have a devastating effect on young lives.
+But, as James’s story shows, these low-grade tumours still have a devastating effect.

 We need to understand more about the development of these tumours in order to get better at both diagnosis and treatment.
 We want to accelerate the development of better treatments for all types of brain tumour – to develop safe and effective treatments that will not only eliminate the tumour but will do so at minimal risk of harm to the patient.
 This is especially important in children, whose developing brains are more vulnerable to the damaging effects of chemotherapy and radiation.